Murder of José Rafael Llenas Aybar: Trial and sentencing

-The trial concluded in January 1997 with guilty verdicts for Redondo Llenas and Moliné Rodriguez; both were sentenced to the maximum penalty of 30 years' imprisonment and charged US$300,000 each in damages to the victim’s family.
-An appeal in 1999 slightly reduced Moline Rodriguez’s term to 20 years, on account that he was an accomplice.
+The trial concluded in January 1997 with guilty verdicts for Redondo Llenas and Moliné Rodríguez; both were sentenced to the maximum penalty of 30 years' imprisonment and charged US$300,000 each in damages to the victim’s family.
+An appeal in 1999 slightly reduced Moliné Rodríguez’s term to 20 years, on account that he was an accomplice.

-Palmas de la Calzada and his family were never prosecuted, first due to their diplomatic status which was the result of a direct designation by former Argentine president Carlos Menem, and second, because they quickly left the country, even before the Argentine government terminated their tenure.
+Luis Palmas de la Calzada and his family were never prosecuted, first due to their diplomatic status which was the result of a direct designation by former Argentine president Carlos Menem, and second, because they quickly left the country, even before the Argentine government terminated their tenure.
 Although repeatedly summoned by the Dominican authorities they never returned.

 The possibility of a satanic implication to the case was discussed and caused a lot of concern among the very religious; Dominican Republic at the time was 90% Roman Catholic.
 A member of the Llenas family appeared in a widely seen TV show in the Dominican Republic, Revista 110 produced by Julio Hazim, to discuss potential evidence of a satanic cult and the Palmas’ relationship to Macumba and black magic practitioners such as José López Rega, who is known as “El Brujo”.

 The trial of Redondo Llenas and Moliné Rodriguez was one of the first broadly televised in Dominican history.
 The broadcast highly out-rated all other programming during its course.

 Aftermath

-Further investigation by Dominican journalist and filmmaker Erwin Cott uncovered that Palmas de la Calzada was a member of ultra-rightist Argentine Anticommunist Alliance during the Dirty War, an organization said to be responsible for countless deaths and disappearances during the 1970s in Argentina.
+Further investigation by Dominican journalist and filmmaker Erwin Cott uncovered that Luis Palmas de la Calzada was a member of ultra-rightist Argentine Anticommunist Alliance during the Dirty War, an organization said to be responsible for countless deaths and disappearances during the 1970s in Argentina.

 In 2007, Juan Moliné Rodríguez asked to be released on parole, which was widely criticized and ultimately rejected.
 He tried again in 2009 but was rejected again.

 On November 5, 2013, Mario Redondo Llenas asked to be released on parole due to his "good behavior", he apologized to his aunt and uncle for killing his 12-year-old cousin in 1996.
 Redondo Llenas listed his involvement in prison literacy programs and his college degree as examples of his rehabilitation.